JoshuaRadin37/apfmalloc/C-linking-tests/math_parser/README.txt

-Joshua Radin
-NETID: jradin2
-EMAIL: jradin2@u.rochester.edu

-CSC 173 Project 2
-	This program takes in a math expression, and prints the the parse tree generator by either a recursive decent parser or a table parser.
-	It then evaluates the answer

 HOW TO USE
 		Build the program by using the "make" command in bash in the folder with all the files Then use the below command